A 70-year Celebration on Dove Crag

 <<>>

-One final celebration remained.
-On the evening of Wednesday, 9 November 2022 – exactly 70 years to the day Wainwright began work on the Dove Crag chapter of his first guide, my wife Priscilla and I, with Andrew Nichol, headed for Kendal Green.
-Meeting Susan and Colin again was wonderful to spend this special anniversary together.
-Andrew told many insightful stories about Wainwright, and I brought many rare artefacts, including an original Wainwright manuscript produced in this room.
-The photos of Wainwright I had previously given Susan were currently being framed, ready to hang in Wainwright’s former study.
+One final celebration was held on the evening of Wednesday, 9 November 2022.
+This date marked precisely 70 years since Wainwright began his work on the Dove Crag chapter of his first guide.
+My wife Priscilla, Andrew Nichol and I met Susan and Colin at Kendal Green for this special anniversary.
+Andrew shared numerous insightful stories about Wainwright, enriching our understanding of his legacy.
+I contributed to the occasion by bringing several rare artefacts, including an original manuscript, produced in this very room.
+Additionally, the photographs of Wainwright that I had previously given Susan were being framed, soon to be displayed in Wainwright’s former study, adding a personal touch to this gathering.

 Following the meal, one final task remained: for us all to raise a glass to Wainwright as thanks for the pleasure he has given to so many people.
 Cheers, Mr Wainwright… here’s to the next 70 years.